open-ch/git-migration/README.md

 is iterative and can be done locally avoiding destructive side effects on the source and target while working on any necessary cleanup or tests.

-Migratin a repository is intended to take place in roughly 3 steps:
+Migrating a repository is intended to take place in roughly 3 steps:
 1. Do non destructive and dry-run migrations of the source repository
 2. Review migration results
 3. Re-run a fresh migration (if needed) and apply the changes to the remote targed